AidanLadenburg/Image-Filterer/README.md

 **Burst** — a group of near-identical frames shot within a few seconds of each
 other: the photographer holding down the shutter through one gesture.
 The grid shows **one tile per burst**, so eight shots of the same handshake take up one slot instead of eight.
 Click it to see all eight.
-This is the single biggest reason 3,300 photos collapse to 730 tiles.

 **Score** — the number in the bottom-right of a tile.
 It is **not** a percentage, a grade, or a quality rating, and the units mean nothing on their own.
 It is only